Rotator Cuff Surgery in Seattle, WA

 - People with large to massive rotator cuff tears

 - Manual laborers or athletes whose maximum strength and function is needed for

 overhead work or sports

 The type of surgery performed by Dr. Koo depends on numerous factors.
-However, all rotator cuff repairs in Seattle can be done arthroscopically.
+However, all rotator cuff repairs can be done arthroscopically.
 In all cases, it involves taking the torn tendon and repositioning it back to it’s bone bed.
-Most repairs are done on an outpatient basis at the office near Kirland.
+Most repairs are done on an outpatient basis at the office in Kirland.

 - You can continue activities you enjoy.

 - Surgery is the only route to improve strength.